RAF Ludford Magna: Flying operations

 The first operation was on the night of 21 June 1943, with a raid on Krefeld in North Rhine-Westphalia, with the first of many Lancasters (ED650) from the base not to return home, crashing near Mönchengladbach.
 During the war a total of 113 Avro Lancasters from the base failed to return, the highest number from any single squadron.

 No. 101 Squadron were the main providers of electronic jamming equipment for raids over Germany, using Monica from July 1943 in three of their Lancasters, then Airborne Cigar (ABC) later in 1943.
 ABC involved German-speaking operators to misguide Luftwaffe nightfighters by transmitting Merlin-engine noise on three relevant Luftwaffe communication radio frequencies simultaneously over a distance of 50 miles.
 It was first used on the night of 7 October 1943 over Stuttgart in a raid with 343 Lancasters.

 In the autumn of 1944, 101 Squadron was the first in the RAF to use the Village Inn Automatic Gun-Laying Turret.
 From October 1944 No. 100 Group RAF, stationed in Norfolk, took over most of the electronic jamming role.
 On 4 March 1945 it suffered its first attack from enemy bombers.

 On 10 February 1945, 101 Squadron took delivery of an ABC-equipped Avro Lancaster PA237.
 Less than two weeks later, on the evening of 23 February 1945, the aircraft was one of 368 Lancasters and 13 Mosquitoes to take part in a raid on Pforzheim in Germany, home to watchmaking and jewellery trades whose precision skills were thought to be contributing to the Nazi war effort.
 ABC-equipped Lancasters had distinctively large aerials so were key targets of Luftwaffe crews as a result.
-PA237 was one of 12 Lancasters shot down during the raid; the young crew of 7 are buried at the Commonwealth War Graves Cemetery in Durnbach, near Bad Tolz, south of Munich.
+PA237 was one of 12 Lancasters shot down during the raid; the young crew of 7 are buried at the Commonwealth War Graves Cemetery in Durnbach, near Bad Tölz, south of Munich.